suntorytime/phase-2-part-B/part-3/README.md

 **Auction**
 - `auction.bidders` returns the users who have bid in the auction.
+- `auction.bids` returns the bids placed for the auction.
 - `auction.item` returns the item listed in the auction.
 - `auction.lister` returns the user who created the auction
-- `auction.received_bids` returns the bids placed for the auction.

 **Bid**
 - `bid.auction` returns the auction in which the bid was placed.